Experimental features¶

 their direction: while POSIX sockets can be bidirectional, EVP streams are

 only unidirectional.
-In other words, EVP streams can be either in
+In other words, EVP streams can be either in or

-stream will return an error.
+in stream will return an error.

 Bidirectional streams are currently not planned, but it should still be possible to implement them.
 Otherwise, they might limit some usecases.